utensils/nag/README.md

 ## Testing Nag locally

 As it stands today, Nag relies on GitHub webhooks to know when and what to analyze.
 During local development [Postman](https://getpostman.com) (or any REST client) can be used to fake webhook requests to our local Nag server.
 Local requests should target [localhost:4000/webhook](http://localhost:4000/webhook).

-There are only a handful of fields required by Nag so a minimal request without those values will suffice:
+There are only a handful of fields required by Nag so a minimal request with only those values will suffice:

 ```json
 {